lammps/lammps/doc/src/Errors_messages.rst

 *Invalid math/group/special function in variable formula* Self-explanatory.

+*Invalid node index in CAC Elements section of data file.*
+   A node index supplied as part of a CAC element's definition is not within the range of possible node indices (1-element_node_count) for this element type.

 *Invalid option in lattice command for non-custom style* Certain lattice keywords are not supported unless the lattice style is "custom".